 |

-The Baccalieu Trail Region of Newfoundland and Labrador consists of approximately 70 communities stretched out along 240 km (150 miles) of coastline on a peninsula that forms the north side of Conception Bay and the south side of Trinity Bay on Newfoundland’s Avalon Peninsula.
+The Baccalieu Trail Region of Newfoundland and Labrador consists of approximately 70 communities stretched out along 240 km (150 miles) of coastline on a peninsula that forms the north side of Conception Bay and the south side of Trinity Bay on Newfoundland's Avalon Peninsula.
 It is a region with a long and a rich history and heritage.
-Some of the oldest European settlements in North America were established here including Cupids, established in 1610; the Bristol’s Hope Plantation established at Harbour Grace by 1618; and Carbonear settled by at least 1631.
-Archaeological research conducted in the region over the past ten years is also revealing a rich history of aboriginal occupation extending back over 4000 years.
+Some of the oldest European settlements in North America were established here including Cupids, established in 1610; the Bristol's Hope Plantation established at Harbour Grace by 1618; and Carbonear settled by at least 1631.
+Archaeological research conducted in the region over the past thirty-five years is also revealing a rich history of aboriginal occupation extending back over 4000 years.

-Since 1994 the Baccalieu Trail Heritage Corporation (BTHC) founded by Ron Merkle has been conducting an ongoing program of archaeological survey, excavation and interpretation in the region.
-In that time the BTHC’s archaeological crew has discovered and conducted excavations at a number of important sites.
+Since 1994 the Baccalieu Trail Heritage Corporation (BTHC) has been conducting an ongoing program of archaeological survey, excavation and interpretation in the region.
+In that time the BTHC's archaeological crew, under the direction of William Gilbert, has discovered and conducted excavations at a number of important sites.You can learn more about these sites by clicking on the map above.

 |